ikorotkaya/hamburg_architecture/README.md

 🔑 *Important Note:* To ensure that you have access to accurate pricing details, please make sure you have correctly configured your Google Maps API key.
 Detailed instructions on how to obtain and configure your API key can be found in the [Google Maps JavaScript API documentation](https://developers.google.com/maps/documentation/javascript/get-api-key).

-🏠 The project will be updated with new buildings every year after the "Tag der Architektur" in Hamburg.
+🏠 This project will have new buildings added every year after the "Tag der Architektur" event in Hamburg.

 ## Technologies Used